 Each class will consist of a combination of lecture and discussion of the day's topic.
-On most days, we will use case analysis to explore the issues at hand.
+On most days, I will use case analysis to explore the issues at hand.
 Careful preparation is essential.
-We expect you to read all of the assigned materials for each session in advance of the class.
+I expect you to read all of the assigned materials for each session in advance of the class.
 In class, you should be prepared to analyze the concepts from the case and the readings and to discuss any questions provided in the syllabus.
-If you cannot answer the questions, you are not prepared for class.
-We will use cold calling to ensure preparation and to establish an even level of participation throughout the course.
+I do cold call.

-We expect you to participate actively in class to help your learning and that of your peers.
+I expect you to participate actively in class to help your learning and that of your peers.
 A productive learning environment requires active engagement of all class members.
 Three factors determine good class participation.
 First, given thorough and careful preparation, you should be able to identify the important managerial issues related to the case and/or readings.
 Second, you should be able to use that analysis to define a concise and logical position on the issues.
-Please avoid pure repetition of case facts.
 You should be able to show how a particular concept is illustrated in the case or suggest how the substantive problem presented in the case can be solved.
 Third, you should be able to analyze constructively the positions your classmates take.
-Quality, not quantity, will determine the effectiveness of your comments.
-"Airtime hogs" will not be rewarded.

-Of course, the underlying condition for class participation is attendance.
-We expect you to attend all sessions.
-Specifically, according to the MBA office, there is no recruiting reason for which you should miss class.
-We will be taking attendance.
-Arriving late is disrespectful to your colleagues and, for attendance purposes, is treated as a distinct event from being present at the start of class.
-If you cannot come to class, you should notify your instructor by email in advance of the class.
-Finally, in order to facilitate lively, in-depth discussions and out of respect for each other, there are two simple ground rules regarding mobile devices and laptop computers: 1) please remember to turn off your phone, Blackberry and/or other communication devices; and 2) no laptops open during class.
+The underlying condition for class participation is attendance.
+I expect you to attend all sessions.
+Note that, according to the MBA office, there is no recruiting reason for which you should miss class.
+Arriving late is disrespectful to your colleagues and is treated as a distinct event from being present at the start of class.
+If you cannot come to class, you should notify me by email in advance of the class.
+Finally, in order to facilitate lively, in-depth discussions and out of respect for each other, there are two simple ground rules regarding mobile devices and laptop computers: 1) please remember to turn off your phone, smart phone, Blackberry and/or other communication devices; and 2) no laptops open during class.

-WRITTEN ASSIGNMENTS
+WRITTEN ASSIGNMENT

 There is one written assignment required during the term.
-It is an individual assignment of writing up of the first [and only the first] study question associated with the Samsung case on Wednesday November 24th.
+It is an individual assignment of writing up of the two study questions associated with the Samsung case on Wednesday November 24th.
 Your answer should be a maximum of 3 pages of text (12 pt.
 Times Roman font, single spaced, with margins no less than 1 inch).
 You may attach 1 or 2 exhibits based on your analysis if they directly support the arguments you make.
 A hard copy of the write-up is to be handed in at the beginning of the class session on the 24th.